 - Tasks, which include the work-to-be done items

-- Taking an task opens the form in place so the user can reference the surrounding page content
+- Accepting a task opens the form in place, allowing the user to reference the surrounding page content

 - Some variations of tasks allow users to add their own tasks and jump to other tasks midflow; this is common for customer service experiences